SophiaHackLab/ph0wnlabs/lab-04/README.md

 > **r2 help**
 >- Get details on the current calling convention with r2 command `afci`.
 This tells you in which registers arguments for functions are stored.
->- To move a few bytes before where you are,
+>- To move a few bytes before where you are, `s-BYTES`.
 >- You may find the visual mode handy to see what happens before string comparison.
 To switch to visual mode, use `VV`.
 >- Find where variables are read or written with `axv~VARIABLE_NAME`